CASIE General Questions • IB Workshop Registration Questions • IB Workshop Questions • Project Zero Questions

 View CASIE’s payment policy.

-If a course is full at the time of your registration, you may be placed on a waitlist.
+If a course if full at the time of your registration, you will have the option to join a waitlist.
+This option is a link located at the top of the course list page.
 If space then opens for that course you will be notified and given the option to accept the seat.
-If waitlisted, you are not obligated to submit payment until your are notified of, and accept, a spot in the class.
-Full payment for registration is due immediaitely upon acceptance of a waitlist spot.
+If waitlisted, you are not obligated to submit payment until you are notified of, and accept, a spot in the class.
+Full payment for registration is due immediately upon acceptance of a waitlist spot.
 Please note, you should not move forward with travel plans until you receive communication from CASIE that a firm space in the workshop has become available and you have paid for your registration in full.

 If I accept a spot from the waitlist, what is the payment policy?